mohibul75/starter-hugo-academic/content/authors/admin/_index.md

     url: https://brainstation-23.com

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: A DevOps enthusiast with interests in cloud computing, containerization, and infrastructure management.

 # Interests to show in About widget
 interests: